 Internet routers generally process route request in two tables in conjunction with routing protocols: RIB and FIB.
-While RIB is part of control plane and generally processed by NOS, much of the table look and processing are done at FIB level which part of Routing hardware or reside within the pipeline of Marchant Silicon or ASIC.
+While RIB is part of control plane and generally processed by NOS, much of the table look and processing are done at FIB level which part of Routing hardware or reside within the pipeline of Merchant Silicon or ASIC.

 If the lookup engine (TCAM) within ASIC pipeline lacks capability of processing certain number of tables for IPv4 packets, RIB may flood the table causing overflow problem.
 With patches, routers may able to control processing and lookups at ASIC pipeline.
 However, such patches are temporary fix and protects routers from failing.
 A more permanent fix is to somehow connect ASIC packet processing pipeline to external TCAMs using high speed bus.
 Older ASICs lacks such capabilities resulting routers more software dependable and may be limited in table size capabilities.

 Disaggregation or whitebox is the best solutions for this problem.
 Buy the choice of hardware herein router/switch from your preferred vendor and select software or Network Operating System (NOS).
 The benefit of whitebox or disaggregation for that matter allows you to select best of the breed merchant silicon and buy those in your terms with a price point you can afford.
 Result you get the best of both world: hardware and software.
 For the bigger IPv4 table size, Broadcom® Qumran-MX™ silicon with BCM52311™ Knowledge-Based Processor (KBP) [TCAM] provides you optimal choice for upto 1 million IPv4 routes.
 There are cases where upto 1.2 million routes are possible in such system.